yuxshao/learn-gamedev/Introduction to Game Development.md

 > (Green x shows origin of both bullet and player, which we now set to the centre of the sprite.
 Creating a bullet at (0, 0) relative to the player thus aligns the two origins)

-> The remainder of this shooter will keep sprite origins at (0, 0), but expect to use sprite origins in the next step--the platformer.
+> The remainder of this shooter will keep sprite origins at (0, 0), but expect to use sprite origins in the next step&mdash;the platformer.

 ##### Checkpoint